syntaxwhisper/music-library-guide/README.md

 The workflow described here is based on widely adopted tools and standards, with a particular focus on [MusicBrainz Picard](https://picard.musicbrainz.org/), ReplayGain, [Navidrome](https://www.navidrome.org/), and self-hosted music management.
 However, most of the concepts apply equally well regardless of the software you choose.

+> [!NOTE]
-This guide is a work in progress.
-The chapters currently available cover the core workflow: metadata philosophy, Picard configuration, common mistakes, and ReplayGain.
-Additional chapters on artwork management, lyrics, backup strategies, and long-term archival practices are in preparation and will be added in subsequent revisions.
+> This guide is actively maintained.
+Chapters on artwork management, lyrics, backup strategies, and archival practices are in preparation and will be added in subsequent revisions.

 Before discussing software, folder structures, or streaming servers, it is important to understand a fundamental concept: